latextemplates/scientific-thesis-template/README.md

 The LaTeX snippets this template is assembled from can be inspected at <https://latextemplates.github.io/latex-snippets/>.

+## Writing your thesis

+- Read [Student Thesis Projects](https://vdf.ch/product/student-thesis-projects-en.html) by Lichter, Ludewig, Deininger, and Schneider.
+  The open-access book explains how to organize, conduct, write, and present a thesis.
+- Before handing in, work through the [thesis checklist](docs/thesis-checklist.md).

 ## Usage

 - `main-english.tex` is the main document